Commu-net/Mailer-backend/README.md

-To make a new lib
+To make a new library
-nx g @nx/js:lib my-lib --directory=libs/my-lib
+nx g @nx/js:lib mongodb --directory=libs/mongodb --buildable